machineghost/docs/docs/deafult-apps.md

 description: >
   Principles for app default inclusion.
 ---
-Productive out of the box.
+### Pop!\_OS: Productive out of the box.
 Easy to modify to meet individual needs.

+Principles for app default inclusion.

 1. Include apps that create a cohesive desktop experience ⋅⋅* A link opens a browser